DigitalCampus/oppia-docs/content/updating.rst

 * new courses
 * courses that are no longer live

-Note that we are working on ways to improve the course notification process.
+Note that users are not forced to update courses, it is their decision when to update a course (e.g. when they have access to wifi, or good mobile internet connection)

 How to deal with courses that are no longer live
 ----------------------------------------------------